aalmarhabi/small_gpt2_reimp/README.md

 # Introduction
-This is a side project to reimplement picoGPT that is a smaller version of onpenai GPT model 2.
+This is a side project to reimplement picoGPT that is a smaller version of Onpenai GPT model 2.
 The goal was to reimplement and understand the structure of GPT model.

 # Rsources
 - Openai/gpt-2
 - karpathy/nanoGPT
-- jaymody/picoGPT (the most used resource - first check out jaymody repo and blog)
+- **[jaymody/picoGPT](https://jaykmody.com/blog/gpt-from-scratch/?utm_source=tldrnewsletter#encoder)** (the most used resource - first check out jaymody repo and blog)
 - arxiv.org - Attention Is All You Need

 # Requirement